-We have made significant progress towards establishing a company baseline GWP by using Tally to analyze Revit models from our catalog of past projects; we have modeled a total of (6), or about 20 percent, of eligible projects.
+REPORTING LOOKING BACK Last year, our SE 2050 Committee had a number of goals that were set in EwingCole's firmwide Sustainability Action Plan (SAP). - Establishing a company baseline GWP from which we can set specific targets for improved project performance - Performing a Structural LCA on a minimum of 5 projects that year Reporting structural material quantities to the SE 2050 database for all major projects GWP BASELINES We have made significant progress towards establishing a company baseline GWP by using Tally to analyze Revit models from our catalog of past projects; we have modeled a total of (12) projects across (6) different market sectors to date.
 EwingCole has built an internal Sustainability Database as a repository to document and track progress on all our sustainability commitments.
 This internal database allows us to upload project-specific data and visualize the carbon emissions improvements that need to be made each year until 2050.

-WHOLE BUILDING LCA

-This year we further refined and clarified the language and our goals around LCA modeling.
+WHOLE BUILDING LCA This year we further refined and clarified the language and our goals around LCA modeling.
 We learned where we needed to further define our reporting parameters to be able to reach established targets.
 Project eligibility was one core parameter, and we built a better understanding of how to identify projects in each of our market sectors that meet criteria.
 The next parameter was defining the difference between our firmwide goal to perform more WBLCA engaging all design disciplines, and our SE 2050 specific goal to perform LCA on building structures.
-While our firmwide WBLCA modeling ramps up, our SE 2050 Committee has been able to identify a number of our new projects that are eligible for structural LCA, of which a total of (4) were performed this past year, or about 20 percent.
+While our firmwide WBLCA modeling ramps up, our SE 2050 Committee has been able to identify a number of our new projects that are eligible for structural LCA, of which a total of (5) were performed this past year.
+STRUCTURAL QUANTITIES Last year, our team identified projects that would be completing the construction documents phase in 2024 as the most applicable for calculating structural material quantities.
+Moving forward, we are considering how to incorporate the inclusion of structural material quantities accounting when LCAs are performed in earlier phases of a project.